-- Was the incident reported to the College or local law enforcement:

-- Identified as a Clery Act crime.
+- Was the incident reported to the College or local law enforcement: - Identified as a Clery Act crime.
 (Murder, manslaughter, sexual assault (to include rape, fondling, incest, statutory rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Hate Crimes (to include any of the above crimes plus larceny, simple assault, intimidation, destruction of property/vandalism that occurred because of a bias), Dating & Domestic Violence, Stalking, Weapons law violations, and drug and liquor law violations) - 2.
 Does the crime pose a serious or continuing threat to students, faculty, staff or visitors?

-Timely Warning Notices typically contain in the subject line the phrase "timely notification" or "crime alert" depending on the nature and severity of the threat.
+The Timely Warning Notice will be issued by the President, Dean of Student Affairs, and Director of Public Safety (or Designees) Timely Warning Notices typically contain in the subject line the phrase "timely notification" depending on the nature and severity of the threat.
 The body of each Timely Notice will include information regarding the Clery Act requirement; a short description of the crime or incident giving the time and date, location, reported offense, suspect description, weapon used (if any), suspect vehicle (if any) and method of operation used to facilitate the crime.
 The notice will also include personal safety information to aid members of the College community in protecting themselves from becoming victims of a similar crime and to promote overall safety for the College community.